On the Reconstruction of Geodesic Subspaces of $\mathbb{R}^N$

-We use the following fundamental result from \cite{hausmann_1995} to compute the homology groups of $X$ from a filtration of Vietoris-Rips complexes on a finite sample. \begin{theorem}[Homotopy Equivalence \cite{hausmann_1995}] Let $X$ be a geodesic subspace with a positive convexity radius~$\rho$.
-For $0<\eps<\rho$, then there exists a homotopy equivalence $T:\mod{\Ri^L_\eps(X)}\longrightarrow X$. \end{theorem} Note that $\Ri^L_\eps(X)$ is usually an infinite Vietoris-Rips complex on the entire space $X$.
-As a quick corollary of this result, : \begin{corollary} Let $X$ be a geodesic subspace with a positive convexity radius $\rho$.
-For $0<\eps'\leq\eps<\rho$, the inclusion $i:\Ri^L_{\eps'}(X)\inclusion\Ri^L_\eps(X)$ induces isomorphisms on homology and homotopy groups. \end{corollary} \begin{proof} It follows from the construction of the map $T$ in \cite{hausmann_1995} that the following diagram commutes:
+We use the following fundamental result from \cite{hausmann_1995} to compute the homology groups of $X$ from a filtration of Vietoris-Rips complexes on a finite sample. \begin{theorem}[Hausmann's Theorem \cite{hausmann_1995}] Let $X$ be a geodesic subspace with a positive convexity radius~$\rho$.
+For $0<\eps<\rho$, there exists a homotopy equivalence $T:\mod{\Ri^L_\eps(X)}\longrightarrow X$. \end{theorem} Note that $\Ri^L_\eps(X)$ is usually an infinite Vietoris-Rips complex on the entire space $X$.
+A quick corollary of this result is: \begin{corollary} Let $X$ be a geodesic subspace with a positive convexity radius $\rho$.
+For $0<\eps'\leq\eps<\rho$, the inclusion $i:\Ri^L_{\eps'}(X)\inclusion\Ri^L_\eps(X)$ induces isomorphisms on homology and homotopy groups. \end{corollary}

-The maps $T$ and $T'$ are homotopy equivalences from \thmref{hausmann}, and $T'$ is the restriction of $T$.
-Hence, $i$ induces isomorphism on the homology and homotopy groups. \end{proof}

-The (hidden) space $X$ is equipped with both the Euclidean metric $\norm{\cdot}$ and the geodesic metric $d_L$; whereas, the sample $S$ only has the Euclidean metric, as geodesics do not exist in a discrete set.
 In order to achieve our result, we use certain simplicial maps to compare $\Ri^L_*(X)$, $\Ri_*(X)$, and $\Ri_*(S)$. \begin{lemma}[Euclidean and Intrinsic Rips Complexes] Let $X$ a geodesic subspace of~ $\R^N$ with a finite distortion $\delta$.
 Then for $A\subseteq X$ and any positive number $\alpha$, we have the following simplicial inclusions

 \end{lemma}